-In honor of Ivy Style’s 666th post, we’re lighting the fire-and-brimstone-scented candles, putting on Berlioz’ “Witches’ Sabbath” (or maybe the Rolling Stones’ “Sympathy For The Devil”), and paying tribute to the 1968 movie “Rosemary’s Baby” with a hearty cry of “Hail Satan!”
+It surely strikes many of us that the devil is everywhere triumphant.
+And so in the spirit of satanic inversion we revisit post #666.
+Light the fire-and-brimstone-scented candles, put on Berlioz’ “Witches’ Sabbath” (or maybe the Rolling Stones’ “Sympathy For The Devil”), and behold this tribute to the 1968 movie “Rosemary’s Baby.”

-In the Roman Polanski film, which is actually set a few years earlier, actor John Cassavetes plays a struggling New York stage actor who joins a Satanic cult in order to further his career.
-The things people will do to get ahead.
+In the Roman Polanski film, which is actually set a few years earlier, actor John Cassavetes plays a struggling New York stage actor who joins a Satanic cult in order to further his career, proving that actors will indeed to anything to get ahead.

 But we don’t recommend you check out the film for style reasons.
-It’s a fun watch and creepy watching Mia Farrow learn she’s given birth to the spawn of Satan, who’s named Adrian.
+It’s delightfully creepy watching Mia Farrow learn she’s given birth to the spawn of Satan, who’s named Adrian.
 You can be sure the kid will grow up to be well dressed.
-After all, the devil is a dandy. — CC
+After all, the devil is a dandy.

 By the way, since the post originally ran in 2013, Satanism is apparently on the rise.
 I recall seeing an article recently in which a woman said she joined a Satanic cult to be around other people who believe in sense and reason.
 How’s that for inversion? — CC